-The base case scenario uses market economic forecasts which assumes the Australia economy will enter below-trend growth in 2023 rather than a recession and considers the impact of migration intake under the government's new migration policy which plays a significant role in the Australian economic growth.
-The downside scenario is a more severe scenario with a higher inflation and higher interest rate environment leading to higher unemployment, lower property price levels and a resulting higher impact on businesses.
+The base case scenario uses market economic forecasts which assumes the Australia economy will enter below-trend growth in 2024 as cost of living pressures and interest rates continue to remain high.
+The downside scenario is a more severe scenario with a higher inflation and higher interest rate environment leading to higher unemployment, resulting in a larger impact on businesses.
 The upside scenario represents a faster and steeper recovery than the base case scenario.

 Scenario Unemployment rate Inflation rate Interest Rate GDP growth

-Base case 6.1% 6.3% 2.1% 3.0%
+Base case 6.5% 5.4% 4.4% 3.5%

-Downside 6.2% 7.3% 3.1% 2.0%
+Downside 7.0% 6.0% 5.0% 3.0%

-Upside 5.9% 5.3% 1.5% 3.9%
+Upside 6.3% 4.8% 4.2% 4.0%

-The macroeconomic overlay reflects the uncertainty that continues to exist in relation to the expected economic recovery from the pandemic, increased living costs and economic growth.
-Inflation has elevated in 2022 which has resulted in an upward revision of the outlook from RBA's policy rate.
-There are good reasons to think that the Australian economy is approaching the peak of inflation this cycle.
-The global demand and supply imbalance for goods continues to be resolved, higher interest rates are helping to tackle inflation pressure, positive migration policy will support to combat labour market and shorten delivery time.
-Management has factored in the potential for further credit losses linked to the Covid-19 pandemic.
+The macroeconomic overlay reflects the uncertainty that continues to exist in relation to the expected economic recovery from increased living costs, high interest rates and slower economic growth.
+Inflation could remain higher for longer and could be very costly to unwind.
+Although there are good reasons to think that the Australian economy has passed the peak of the inflation cycle, there are still a number of uncertainties that remain.
+This includes the global demand and supply imbalance for goods continues to be resolved, higher interest rates are helping to tackle inflation pressures, positive migration policy will support to combat labour market shortages and shorten delivery time.